boutroslab/cld/README.md

 								   				 may be "true" or "false" default :true.
-		    --input-folder=<path/to/dir>		- Specify the input folder for library assembly. this folder must be prepared by --task= target_ident
+		    --input-folder=<path/to/dir>		- Specify the input folder for library assembly. this folder must be prepared by --task= target_ident --spread-over-transcripts=<string>	- should the designs be equally spread oer the different transcripts of the gene -an be : true or false (default:true)

-		 end_to_end 							to perform and end_to_end analysis from target identification to library formatting --output-dir=<path/to/dir>			- a working directory as unix path to directory.
+		 end_to_end 							to perform and end-to-end analysis from target identification to library formatting --output-dir=<path/to/dir>			- a working directory as unix path to directory.
 		    --parameter-file=<path/to/dir>		- a parameter file in cld format as path to file.
 		    --gene-list=<path/to/dir>			- a gene list file with ENSEMBL IDs new-line seprated as path to file.